radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Figure 3.
 4 : Example Global Profile Identity

-Select a tab to view the identity’s attributes and group membership contained in that particular source.
-In the example below, the user Brian Carmen’s account in the Active Directory Partner Domain (identified as identity source adpartnerdomain) is displayed.
+Select a tab to view the identity's attributes and group membership contained in that particular source.
+In the example below, the user Brian Carmen's account in the Active Directory Partner Domain (identified as identity source adpartnerdomain) is displayed.
 Specific attributes are displayed based on the template associated with the data source.
 This particular template returns the names of the groups Brian is a member of as the Roles attribute (e.g. Support and Managers).

 ![An image showing ](Media/Image3.5.jpg)